Last updated: 18.02.2024

 For more information, see Reports (window) and Default settings for invoices.

-If a subcontractor is carrying out the assignment, you can obtain information on CO2 emissions in one of the following ways:
+If a subcontractor carries out the shipment, information about CO2 emissions can be obtained in the following ways:

 CO2 emissions via EDI

-CO2 emissions can be imported and exported via EDI, contact the EDI team at .
-For information about the cost of EDI work, see your agreement with Opter.
+CO2 emissions can be imported and exported via EDI; contact the EDI team at .
+(For Opter 2024.06.00, there is a limitation, see Limitation, orders via EDI above).

 Get statistical data on CO2 emissions via API

-Using the statistics API, you can retrieve data/information related to transport orders contained in Opter, such as CO2 emissions.
+Using the statistics API, you can retrieve data/information on CO2 emissions from Opter.
 The information returned by the statistics API is the "raw data"/basic data from the database in Opter.
-For more information, see Retrieve statistical data via API.
+For more information, see Retrieving statistical data via API.

 Examples of fields that may be of interest:

-Name of the field in Opter Field name in the statistics API Description
+Field name in Opter The field name in the statistics API Description

 calculatedEmissionForecast